Canadian Reduced Gravity Experiment Design Challenge

 How to apply to CAN-RGX 8 (2024-2025)

-Applications for CAN-RGX 8 will open in September 2024.
+Applications for CAN-RGX 8 are now closed.

 Complete the Application Form following the itemized submission instructions.
 Consult the Application Guide for key details about Proposal requirements, timeline, microgravity environment, and experiment constraints